matomo-org/developer-documentation/docs/generated/master/Piwik/Plugin/ViewDataTable.md

 <a name="isRequestingSingleDataTable" id="isRequestingSingleDataTable"></a>
 ### `isRequestingSingleDataTable()`

-Determine if the view data table requests a single data table or not.
+Returns `true` if this instance will request a single DataTable, `false` if requesting more than one.

 #### Signature